microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 ## Step 3 - Import data mappings for converting medical IoT device data into FHIR

-In the [Configure Device mapping properties](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#configure-device-mapping-properties) section, you will be going to [another GitHub repository](https://github.com/microsoft/iomt-fhir/blob/main/docs/Configuration.md#device-content-mapping) and copying/pasting a sample data mapping template into the MedTech service **Device Mapping** tab in Azure Portal.
-Likewise, you will be copying/pasting a sample data mapping destination template into the MedTech service **Destination** tab in Azure Portal.
+In the [Configure Device mapping properties](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#configure-device-mapping-properties) section, you will be going to [another GitHub repository](https://github.com/microsoft/iomt-fhir/blob/main/docs/Configuration.md#device-content-mapping) and copying/pasting two sample data mapping templates: one in the MedTech service **Device Mapping** tab and another in the MedTech service **Destination** tab.
+Read the instructions and then go [here](https://github.com/microsoft/iomt-fhir/tree/main/sample/templates/basic) to access the two sample templates.

+**Note:** The instructions in the GitHub repository linked above are written for the IoMT FHIR Connector for Azure (OSS), but the same principles apply to MedTech service.

 ## Step 4 - Configure Azure roles for MedTech service access